Cathleen A. Wheatley, DNP, RN, CENP

 nursing and a graduate certificate in gerontology at Georgia State University

-and is currently pursuing her Doctorate in Nursing Degree at the University of
+and received her Doctorate in Nursing Degree at the University of

 Central Florida.
 She is a certified executive in nursing practice (C.E.N.P.) as